 As Laitinen explains, for 900 € a month one can rent a 30-square-meter studio in central Helsinki (postal code area 00100).
 In the Myllypuro and Kalkku area of Tampere (postal code area 33330), spending 900 € on a studio would mean renting a studio that is over 60 square meters in size.

-New self-guided online course on renting in Finland coming up
+Our self-guided online course on renting in Finland

-We at Finnwards are currently working on a new self-guided online course about renting in Finland.
-In this online course, we’ll tell you, for example,
+We at Finnwards have published our self-guided online course about renting in Finland.
+In this online course, we tell you, for example,

 - what Finnish rental homes are like;